datatrail-jhu/10_communication/manuscript/02_presentations.md

 o) Panic, shut down, and stand there in awkward silence

 {choose-answers: 4}
-?
-Which is the best color choice for slide design?
+?3 Which of the following is the best color choice for slide design?

 C) Dark grey slides with white text
 C) White slides with Black Text